So You Want to Be a Hacker? Part II: The Hex Editor

 (Update: So far suggested for Windows are WinHex, Hiew, XVI32, Hex Workshop, and the combined hex and text editor UltraEdit.
 For Unix-based systems hexcurse has been mentioned.
 Thanks!)

 So what do the files look like?
-Here’s the beginning of cg.pd, which we can safely assume contains the game image files:
+Here’s the beginning of cg.pd

-Yay, look at that: recognizable filenames!
-(Such as bgcc0000e.png.)
+.)
 If you see something like this, as opposed to just random bytes, you should rejoice.
 Even if you don’t know exactly what it all means yet, there is a clear path towards further interpretation.

 To help us interpret what we’re looking at, it’s time for a brief digression on the contents of The Typical Game Archive.

-1. The Header
+- The Header

-1. Signature
+- Signature

 Usually an archive will start with some sort of identifying string giving a signature for the archive format and version.
-You can use this as a way to make sure your utility is being run on the right type of file.
+You can use this as a way to make sure your utility is being run on the right type of file. - Index position

 Most of the time, the archive index will start immediately, but sometimes the index is actually stored at the end of the file instead, since the archive packer doesn’t know how big it will be until afterwards (if the index is itself compressed, for instance).
 In that case, there will be a pointer to where the index is.

-2. The Index
+- The Index

-The key structure you will want to understand is the index of the archive contents, since it tells you how to get at the files contained inside.
+The key structure you will want to understand is the index of the archive contents, since it tells you how to get at the files contained inside.-

-1. Index size
+Index size

 Usually the index will start with a size value, often simply the number of files contained in the index.
-This isn’t always the case, though, as sometimes instead the index will just continue until it hits a special ending entry (with, say, a negative file size or a null filename, etc.).
+This isn’t always the case, though, as sometimes instead the index will just continue until it hits a special ending entry (with, say, a negative file size or a null filename, etc.). -

-2. List of file entries
+List of file entries

 Next there will be an list of the individual files contained in the archive.
 This can be either a constant- or variable-length data structure depending on how the filenames are handled.
 Sometimes there will be a hierarchical structure of filepaths to represent a whole directory tree inside, too.
-Each entry contains a number of standard bits of information:
+Each entry contains a number of standard bits of information:- Filename/filepath: can be a zero-terminated string, or sometimes the length will be explicitly given.
+Believe it or not, filenames are optional, as I’ve run across at least one case of a filename hash being stored instead.

-2. Position: an offet to the start of the file in the archive.
+- Position: an offet to the start of the file in the archive.
 Offsets can be from the start of the archive, the start of the index, or sometimes the start of the “file area” in the archive (i.e. an offset from the start of the contents of the first file, or equivalently from the end of the index).

-3. Size: how large the file is.
+- Size: how large the file is.
 This is sometimes left out, since it can often be inferred from the offset to the next file.
 Other times, there are two different sizes: an original size for the file, and the compressed size as it is stored in the archive.

-4. Flags: is the file compressed or not, and if so, with what algorithm?
+- Flags: is the file compressed or not, and if so, with what algorithm?
 Is it encrypted, and if so, is there a key or initialization value to use?

-5. Checksum: to ensure data integrity, sometimes a checksum for the file will be given.
+- Checksum: to ensure data integrity, sometimes a checksum for the file will be given.
 This can be highly annoying for hackers, since it means that to modify the archive we will need to reverse-engineer the checksum algorithm to be able to compute appropriate values for our new data (or else disable the check in the executable).

 Note that sometimes this information will be distributed, such as, say, the file position being given with the filename in an index structure, but the file size and compression flags given at that offset, right before the file data itself.

-3. The Files The files themselves are then just concatenated together in the archive, possibly compressed and possibly encrypted.
+- The Files The files themselves are then just concatenated together in the archive, possibly compressed and possibly encrypted.
 The game engine knows where to find them from their index entries, so it can jump immediately to the ones it wants.

-Okay, so let’s have a look at cg.pd from this perspective.
-The PackOnly sequence at the very beginning looks like an archive signature to me.
-Then it’s just a bunch of zero bytes until we hit offset 0×40, where we have the sequence 21 02 00 00 00 00 00 00 right before a recognizable ASCII-string filename.
+sequence at the very beginning looks like an archive signature to me.
+Then it’s just a bunch of zero bytes until we hit offset 0×40

 Could this be the size of the index?
 Well, first of all, how do we interpret those bytes?
 We have a few choices: